-During your initial consultation with Mr Ritz, he will discuss the procedure with you, pre operatively, what happens during the surgery and your post operative care, and any risks or complications involved, there are risks associated with any surgery no matter how big or small, it is important you are aware of them and understand them.
-He will ask you questions about your medical history, and about your breasts.
-Your breasts will be assessed, and measured, he will discuss with you your expectations and desired outcome.
-It is important you understand your options so you can make the right decision about your surgery.
+During your initial consultation with Mr Ritz, he will discuss your procedure with you in detail, including what to expect pre-operatively, what happens during the surgery and what your post-operative care will entail.
+You will also go over any risks or complications involved as there are risks associated with any operation and it is essential you are aware of them and understand them.
+Mr Ritz will ask you questions about your medical history and your general health, which you will need to answer honestly and as comprehensively as possible.
+Your neck will be assessed and measured, then the two of you will discuss your expectations and desired outcome.
+It is essential you understand your options so that you can make the right decision about your surgery.

 During the surgery

 On the day of surgery, you will be admitted anywhere from 30 minutes to two hours before your surgery time, depending on the hospital where your procedure will be performed.
 Mr Ritz will see you again during this time to answer any lingering questions and complete the final preparations for your surgery.
 You will also speak to your anaesthetist before your operation, who will explain your anaesthesia and ensure you are comfortable with that portion of the process.
 Neck lifts are usually performed under general anaesthesia, which means you will be comfortably asleep throughout your surgery.